pustotnik/zenmake/docs/dependencies.rst

 You can organize building of your project by using more than one :ref:`buildconf<buildconf>` file in some sub directories of your project.
 In this case ZenMake merges parameters from all such buildconf files.
-But you must specify these sub directories by config parameter :ref:`subdirs<buildconf-subdirs>`.
+But you must specify these sub directories by using the config parameter :ref:`subdirs<buildconf-subdirs>`.

 Parameters in the sub buildconf can always overwrite matching parameters